Home Study Companion: Physics

 One challenge for a homeschool physics course is to provide these experiences without the facilities of a formal physics lab.
 To meet this need this course will structure the “lab” component as “projects.”
 Hands-on experiences and literal “play” with equipment (physics toys!) is a necessary precursor to analysis.
 However we will bring quantitative questions to the table at every turn.
 A phrase I once heard that encapsulates our goal is “empowered curiosity.”

 Because of the lab component there needs to be a willingness to invest in the tools and materials for these projects.
 I have tried to keep the costs as low as possible, and many of the tools and materials are free or very low cost.
 Pricier items can be considered optional, if you are on a tight budget.

 Physics is the most fundamental of the sciences but it is also the most mathematical.
-(Pretty much all of highschool level math, including calculus was invented in order to do physics!)
+(Pretty much all of highschool level math, through calculus, was invented in order to do physics!)
 This introductory course is at a non-calculus level but we will make heavy use of algebra, geometry, and trigonometry.
 To be successful the student should have completed at least the Algebra 2 / Trigonometry course and preferably be continuing with Precalculus (or Calculus, as appropriate) alongside Physics.
 Physics will help answer the age-old question, “When are we ever going to use this?”
 Physics and mathematics are not the same, but they are intimately related.